Missa solemnis

-When "Missa solemnis" is used as a name, without referring to a composer, Beethoven's work is generally implied.
+When 'Missa solemnis' is used as a name, without referring to a composer, Beethoven's work is generally implied.
 Some of the greatest compositions in the genre have unique common names other than "Missa solemnis"—namely, Bach's Mass in B minor and Mozart's Great Mass in C minor.
-Some works are solemn settings in proportion and scoring, but are not called a "Missa solemnis", for example several late settings of both Haydn and Schubert, and three settings by Anton Bruckner.
+Some works are solemn settings in proportion and scoring, but are not called a 'Missa solemnis', for example several late settings of both Haydn and Schubert, and three settings by Anton Bruckner.

-A solemn mass has been written by well-known composers including:
+Solemn masses have been written by well-known composers including: